aurielfournier/aurielfournier.github.io/research.md

 My postdoc work, with the [Gulf of Mexico Avian Monitoring Network](gomamn.org) seeks to set priorities for bird monitoring in the Gulf of Mexico by using a Structured Decision Making framework.

-We are doing this in two ways, first through the construction of a decision support tool that a funding decision maker can use to compare proposals by quanitatively scoring them based on the values of the bird conservation community, and then optimize given their own constraints (USGS Open File Report and paper In Prep)
+We are doing this in two ways, first through the construction of a decision support tool that a funding decision maker can use to compare proposals by quantitatively scoring them based on the values of the bird conservation community, and then optimize given their own constraints (USGS Open File Report and paper In Prep)

-Second, we are using these values, explictily defined, to set avian monitoring priorities across seven taxonomic groups of birds for the next 5 years.
+Second, we are using these values, explicitly defined, to set avian monitoring priorities across seven taxonomic groups of birds for the next 5 years.
 We are setting priorities for Status and Trends, Management Actions and Ecological Processes.
 This plan will be available in late 2018, and will be updated every 5 years.
-A case study of this process is in preperation.
+A case study of this process is in preparation.

 ### Effects of Wetland Management Strategies on Habitat Use of Fall Migrating Rails in Intensively Managed Wetland Complexes in Missouri
 > (Funded by US Fish and Wildlife Service and Missouri Department of Conservation)